miniSOWAD/We-Eat/README.md

 ✅

-View full proposal list

-❌

-Owner only

-Owner only

-Owner only

-Manage own listings
+Manage own food and deals

-❌
+—

 ✅